myokoym/clipcellar/README.md

 LGPLv2.1 or later.

-See 'license/lgpl-2.1.txt' or 'http://www.gnu.org/licenses/lgpl-2.1' for details.
+See LICENSE.txt or http://www.gnu.org/licenses/lgpl-2.1 for details.

 ## Contributing